dispink/CaCO3_NWP/README.md

 P.S.
 Detail output files please check ths log in Git.<br>
 P.S. "dev set" and "test set" stand for the same meaning of data subsets in the workflow.
 I was planning to have different data subsets for them, but at the end I don't think it's necessary.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+If you're a newby student want to work on large geochemical dataset, you might find something interesting in this project.
+Any application or modification based on this repository, please kindly cite the direct publication mentioned above.